Messi sets enviable World record after scoring against Nigeria

 Lionel Messi’s first goal at the Mundial was against Serbia and Montenegro in a 6-0 thriller in 2006 at age 19.

-He scored four goals in 2014 at age 27 and he has done it age 31 against Nigeria, becoming the first player to achieve this enviable feat
+He scored four goals in 2014 at age 27 and he has done it at age 31 against Nigeria, becoming the first player to achieve this enviable feat.